Get Started

 5 Key Elements of Positive Psychology: The PERMA Model

-mental health positive psychology Oct 05, 2022
+mental health positive psychology Jan 02, 2023

 5 Key Elements of Positive Psychology: The PERMA Model

 Positive psychology is more than the study of happiness.
 It is a branch of psychology that focuses on positive human functioning; a field that explores human flourishing.
 Flourishing is a crucial concept in positive psychology – not to mention the large number of publications that tie the two ideas together in their titles.
-It refers to a state that’s without distress and filled with vitality – and the ultimate goal of positive psychology is to promote flourishing.
+It refers to a state that’s without distress and filled with vitality – and the ultimate goal of positive psychology is to promote flourishing

 According to Dr. Martin Seligman, the father of positive psychology, one way to flourish is through cultivating well-being.
 With this in mind, he put forward the notion that well-being goes beyond positive feelings.
 Other factors, like our hobbies, connections, values, or even goals, can all influence how well – or unwell – we feel psychologically.